jnevesbriard/jnevesbriard.github.io/_pages/about.md

 ## Interests

-My academic work currently focuses on these themes:
+My research currently focuses on these themes:
 - Ancillary investigations for death determination by neurologic criteria;
 - Infratentorial stroke and the isolated brainstem death construct among patients suspected of death by neurologic criteria;
 - Prediction of functional recovery from acute disorders of consciousness.